 After thinking it over for a while, I decided this would require me to run wiring longer distances than necessary.
 Instead, I opted to mount the lights on the trailer’s bumper.

 I bought a set of long, thin LED lights that serve as brake, turn, and running lights.
-These lights have a hard plastic nub in the middle of their back where the wires for the lights emerged.
+These lights have a hard plastic nub in the middle of their back where the wires for the lights emerge.

 I drilled a hole in the center of the front side of the bumper so that wires from both of the tail lights could come out of the bumper at the same spot.
 This allowed me to run wires from the 7-pin bus at the front of the trailer to a single location on the bumper to wire up the lights.